davidwieler/TimeyTweet/README.md

 =======

 UrTweet is a jquery plugin for grabbing a user's timeline.
+It pulls in everything in the user timeline object (statuses_userTimeline) returned from twitter's 1.1 API.
+See https://dev.twitter.com/docs/api/1.1/get/statuses/user_timeline for more information.

 It can be used as a remote service to serve multiple clients, or set up locally to pull your own tweets in.
 UrTweet makes use of the awesome Twitter API 1.1 library CodeBird.